 All staff - including Management and staff members - are required to behave and conduct themselves in a manner that respects the right of each individual in the School to dignity, courtesy and respect at work.
 Behaviour that is inappropriate, including adult bullying and harassment, is not acceptable, and we as a school community at Scoil Mhuire will seek to prevent any such behaviours.
-[I suggest use of the word 'inappropriate' rather than 'not nice' which is very subjective] Furthermore, inappropriate behaviours will not be tolerated.
+Furthermore, inappropriate behaviours will not be tolerated.
 As a community we recognise that we each have a part to play in modelling and promoting a positive work environment.